Flexible Gravitational-Wave Parameter Estimation with Transformers: Applications

 \definecolor{GW190408}{HTML}{3b4cc0} \definecolor{GW190521}{HTML}{c0282f} \definecolor{GW190630}{HTML}{afcafc} \definecolor{GW190828}{HTML}{f6bea4} \definecolor{GW200208}{HTML}{cb3e38} \definecolor{GW200224}{HTML}{b40426} \definecolor{GW200311}{HTML}{dcdddd}

 To demonstrate that we can employ the flexibility of the \dingoT model for in-depth studies, we investigate two separate objectives:

-We first perform IMR consistency tests for seven events listed in Tab.~\ref{table:IMR_consistency_tests} where we analyze the inspiral and postinspiral signals with the \dingoT model and draw 5,000~effective samples for both posteriors.
-The resulting 2D~posterior distributions of fractional deviations are shown in Fig.~\ref{fig:results_flexible_model}b which are not reweighed to a uniform prior as in~\citep{lvk_gwtc3_tests_gr:2025} and thus not directly comparable to the results shown in~\citep{lvk_gwtc3_tests_gr:2025}.
+We first perform IMR consistency tests for seven events listed in Tab.~\ref{table:IMR_consistency_tests}.
+These were selected from the 12~events analyzed in~\citep{lvk_gwtc3_tests_gr:2025} based on compatibility with the training priors and the requirement that more than 5,000~effective samples could be obtained with \dingoT.
+We separately analyze the inspiral and postinspiral signals with the \dingoT model and draw 5,000~effective samples for both posteriors.
+The resulting 2D~posterior distributions of fractional deviations are shown in Fig.~3b in the main text which are not reweighed to a uniform prior as in~\citep{lvk_gwtc3_tests_gr:2025} and thus not directly comparable to the results shown in~\citep{lvk_gwtc3_tests_gr:2025}.

 Second, we repeat the IMR~consistency test for GW190630\_185205 with different frequency cuts to investigate the robustness of our previous result to varying assumptions about~$f_\mathrm{cut}$~\citep{ghosh:2018}.
 In addition to $f_\mathrm{cut} = \SI{135}{\hertz}$, we choose $120, 130, 140,$ and $\SI{150}{\hertz}$ and show the results in Fig.~\ref{fig:imrc_test_f_cut}.
 While we observe small deviations in the posterior distribution, the result for $f_\mathrm{cut} = \SI{135}{\hertz}$ is consistent with the results for different frequency cuts.